-Finally, because we investigate the parallelization of large problems, we cannot assume that full matrix panels can be stored in worker memories and re-used for subsequent updates (as in ScaLAPACK).
-The amount of memory available in each worker is expressed as a given number m_i of buffers, where a buffer can store a square block of matrix elements.
+Because we investigate the parallelization of large problems, we cannot assume that full matrix panels can be stored in worker memories and re-used for subsequent updates (as in ScaLAPACK).
+The amount of memory available in each worker is expressed as a given number m of buffers, where a buffer can store a square block of matrix elements.
 The size q of these square blocks is chosen so as to harness the power of Level 3 BLAS routines: q = 80 or 100 on most platforms.

-To summarize, the target platform is composed of several workers with different computing powers, different bandwidth links to/from the master, and different, limited, memory capacities.
+To summarize, the target platform is composed of several workers with limited memory capacities.
 The first problem is resource selection.
-Which workers should be enrolled in the execution?
-All of them, or maybe only the faster computing ones, or else only the faster-communicating ones?
+How many workers should be enrolled in the execution?
+All of them, or maybe only a fraction?
 Once participating resources have been selected, there remain several scheduling decisions to take: how to minimize the number of communications? in which order workers should receive input data and return results? what amount of communications can be overlapped with (independent) computations?
-The goal of this paper is to design efficient algorithms for resource selection and communication ordering.
-In addition, we report numerical experiments on various heterogeneous platforms at the École Normale Supérieure de Lyon and at the University of Tennessee.
+The goal of this paper is to design efficient algorithms for resource selection and communication ordering: we want to achieve the smallest possible execution time while using as few processors as possible.
+In addition, we report MPI experiments on platforms at the University of Tennessee.

 The rest of the paper is organized as follows.
 In Section 2, we state the scheduling problem precisely, and we introduce some notations.
 In Section 3, we start with a theoretical study of the simplest version of the problem, without memory limitation, which is intended to show the intrinsic difficulty of the scheduling problem.
-Next, in Section 4, we proceed with the analysis of the total communication volume that is needed in the presence of memory constraints, and we improve a well-known bound by Toledo [38, 27].
-We deal with homogeneous platforms in Section 5, and we propose a scheduling algorithm that includes resource selection.
-Section 6 is the counterpart for heterogeneous platforms, but the algorithms are much more complicated.
-In Section 7, we briefly discuss how to extend previous approaches to LU factorization.
-We report several MPI experiments in Section 8.
-Section 9 is devoted to an overview of related work.
-Finally, we state some concluding remarks in Section 10.
+Next, in Section 4, we proceed with the analysis of the total communication volume that is needed in the presence of memory constraints, and we improve a well-known bound by Toledo [34, 22].
+In Section 5, we propose a scheduling algorithm that includes resource selection.
+We report several MPI experiments in Section 6.
+Section 7 is dedicated to related work.
+Finally, we state some concluding remarks in Section 8.